sharonrumsey/sprint-3/empathic-civilization.md

 Empathize = Civilization (evolution of the growth of human nature through association with others like and different from us).

 Technology can help in this connection.

+Log your refelctions:
+1. Is an empathic civilization possible?

+2. How would we work towards that goal?

+3. Is this something you believe is worth your time and effort to pursue?

+4. What are the possible downsides of pursuing it?
+Or not pursuing it?